About Our Founder Joel Miller

-Joel Miller is a long-time family law lawyer and recently stepped out of traditional practice to create The Family Law Coach.
+Joel Miller is our founder and long-time family law lawyer who stepped out of traditional practice to create The Family Law Coach.
 He wanted to see what legal services for people acting for themselves in a family law matter might look like if one started from the perspective of the user of legal services – the client.
 The Family Law Coach is the result of asking what affordable and useful services might be if we took a fresh look at the creation, pricing, and delivering of legal assistance to those who couldn’t afford, or didn’t want to pay for, full, traditional, legal services.

 Clicking Read More takes you to a page setting out his vision of affordable and meaningful services to enable those acting for themselves to be as effective and persuasive in family court as they could be, and his journey to create and provide them.
 It also gives you the normal stuff about his credentials and background.